 If you recently suffered a workplace injury, you likely have a lot on your mind.
 Questions like, “How will I pay for my medical bills?” and “Will I receive compensation for wages lost while I’m unable to work?” are enough to keep you up at night.

 While workers’ compensation exists to address these very concerns, it’s usually not as easy to collect your benefits as it should be.
 Whether your employer denies your claim or your settlement offer isn’t enough to cover your medical bills, an already complicated situation has the potential to become even more complex in an instant.

 At Gerald Brody & Associates, we understand how overwhelming it can be to navigate the murky waters of a workers’ compensation claim and collect the benefits you’re entitled to.
 That’s where we come in.
 Our attorneys have years of experience helping injured workers understand the intricacies of their workers’ compensation claims and get the benefits they deserve.

-So, when should you call a workers’ compensation attorney?
+So, when should you call a workers’ compensation attorney in San Diego?

 You may be able to represent yourself if your injury was very minor, you missed little or no work due to your injury, and your employer accepts your claim that the injury happened at work.
 Unfortunately, workers’ compensation claims are rarely this straightforward.
 Because of this, it’s a good idea to contact an attorney regardless of how simple your case may be.
 At the very minimum, your attorney can review your claim and give you an honest assessment of whether you can handle the case by yourself.